Note: These instructions are adapted from the Lighthouse deployment guide.

 However the appropriate level of reserved virtual server resources will also depend on the number of Opengear appliances and connected managed devices being managed by the Lighthouse VM.

-For installations supporting 100 or more Opengear devices the recommended resource is 4 to 8 x 2 GHz CPU cores, 16GB RAM and 600GB disk space.
+For installations supporting 100 or more Opengear devices the recommended resource is 4 to 8 x 2 GHz CPU cores, 16GB RAM.

 In addition, the following virtual devices are required: